mparmol/NG_Steam_Library_Metadata/README.md

 #### 3- Install HowLongToBeat API

 HowLongToBeat API is based on javascript coding: https://github.com/ckatzorke/howlongtobeat.
 Follow their tutorial to install needed dependencies and support them for their wrapper (thanks!).
+If this version is too old, try following any updated "fork", latest is: "npm install Mythic1x/howlongtobeat"

 #### 4- Install R dependencies